 Your decision to treat the transfer from one IRA to another as a recharacterization transfer is an irrevocable election.
 That means you can’t go back later and say you really meant to treat that transfer as a rollover or other contribution.

 Example: After making the switch described in the preceding example you decided for some reason you would have been better off if you had simply converted the traditional IRA to a Roth IRA instead of making an recharacterization transfer.
 Too late!
 You have to make that choice before you make the transfer.

 The fact that this election is irrevocable doesn’t prevent you from making subsequent changes in the IRA that received the transfer.
-For example, if you use a recharacterization to undo a conversion of a traditional IRA to a Roth IRA so the money is back in a traditional IRA, you’re allowed to make a new conversion of that traditional IRA to a Roth IRA after a required waiting period.
+For example, if you use a recharacterization to switch a contribution from a Roth contribution to a traditional IRA contribution, at some later date you can still do a Roth conversion, getting these dollars back into a Roth IRA, if you so choose.